appdev-lessons/photogram-industrial-authorization/content.md

  - Devise's `current_user` method.
  - Ruby's `if`/`else` statements.
  - Deleting or limiting routes with `only:` and `except:` after `resources`.

+Now, spend some time trying to resolve the security holes on your own!
+When you get stuck or want some guidance, revisit the rest of the lesson below.

+---

 ## `except` and `only` to Limit Routes, 00:55:00 to 01:02:00